Celeste Dring

-Celeste Dring is an English comedy writer and actress, best known for her roles as Lauren Richards in the BBC TV series Wanderlust and as Princess Eugenie in Channel 4's The Windsors.
+Celeste Dring (born 10 April 1989) is an English comedy writer and actress, and a current cast member of Saturday Night Live UK.
+She is also known for her roles as Lauren Richards in the BBC TV series Wanderlust and as Princess Eugenie in Channel 4's The Windsors.

 Early life

-Celeste Dring is from Wolverhampton, England.
-She studied English at the University of Cambridge and graduated in July 2010.
+Celeste Dring is from Wolverhampton.
+She attended Hurtwood House, a boarding school in Surrey.
+She then studied English at the University of Cambridge and graduated in July 2010.
 Dring started her career as a dance director at the Central Youth Theatre, Wolverhampton.

 Comedy career

 Dring started working with Freya Parker and Ed Kiely in the fringe theatre trio Lebensmüde.
 The trio performed at the 2013 Edinburgh Festival.
 After Kiely left, Dring and Parker continued as a duo under the name Lazy Susan, earning a nomination for the comedy newcomer award at the 2014 Edinburgh Festival Fringe.

 In 2016, Dring landed a main role as Princess Eugenie in Channel 4's The Windsors alongside actress Ellie White, who plays her royal sister Princess Beatrice.
 Dring has stated that she based her character on the stars of Made in Chelsea rather than the real-life Princess Eugenie.

 Dring appeared as Kayleigh Hudson, a regular character in the BBC3 comedy series This Country in 2018.
 She also appeared as Laura in BBC's Wanderlust the same year.

 As a voice actor Dring had a speaking role in BBC Radio 4's Sketchorama (2015) and Newsjack (2017).

-In 2022 she appeared in a reboot of Lazy Susan on BBC Three with her long-term comedy partner Freya Parker for four 14-minute episodes.
+In 2022 she appeared in a reboot of Lazy Susan on BBC Three for four 14-minute episodes.

+In February 2026, Dring was announced as part of the Saturday Night Live UK cast.